opl-/plasma-runner-js-eval/README.md

 In order for KRunner to be aware of this runner, you need to link `plasma-runner-js-eval.desktop` to `~/.local/share/kservices5/` or equivalent.
 You may also need to enable the `JavaScript Eval` runner in KRunner settings.

+You can also use the `plasma-runner-js-eval.service` file as a template for a systemd user service.
+Copy it to `~/.config/systemd/user/` or equivalent, change `/path/to/program` inside to point to the path of this repository, then enable it with `systemctl --user enable plasma-runner-js-eval` to make it start on user login.

 ## Usage